List of Days of Our Lives characters introduced in the 2010s: Melinda Trask

-Melinda Chen Trask is a fictional character on the NBC soap opera Days of Our Lives portrayed originally by Laura Kai Chen beginning in 2013.
+Melinda Trask is a fictional character on the NBC soap opera Days of Our Lives portrayed by Laura Kai Chen beginning in 2013.
 In 2020, the role was recast with Tina Huang.
-Originally, Young and the Restless star Victoria Rowell was planning to test for the role of Melinda.
-When she didn't get the part, she sued Sony, which produces both soaps, for allegedly taking her off the audition list.
-The lawsuit was eventually dropped.
+In a 2015 lawsuit, Victoria Rowell made claim to have auditioned for the role of Melinda.

 Trask is the aggressive District Attorney who wants justice and enjoys sending people to jail when they break the law.
 One of Melinda's first storylines as the D.A. was prosecuting Sami Brady for Joe Bernardi's murder.
 Sami was ultimately cleared when evidence proved that she shot Bernardi in defense of Rafe Hernandez, showed up.
 In 2016, Trask prosecuted Hope Brady for Stefano DiMera's murder, and got her 25 years in prison with no possibility of parole.
 She has a vendetta against Gabi Hernandez for getting out of jail early after killing Nick Fallon.
 After Abigail Deveraux murdered Andre DiMera and was diagnosed with DID in 2018 Trask tried to convince Chad to permanently send his wife to Bayview.
 She explained to Chad that it was the only way to keep himself and Thomas safe.
 Trask did this to protect Chad and Thomas from Abigail.

 Trask is revealed to be the mother of Haley Chen.
 Although they get off to a rocky start, Melinda and Haley develop a caring relationship.
-However, Haley's is killed Melinda seeks revenge against Kristen DiMera, who pushed Haley down a flight of stairs.
-She once even accuses Kristen's friend, Detective Lani Price of helping her to escape.
-This vendetta against her daughter's killer continues.
+However, Haley's is killed, and Melinda seeks revenge against Kristen DiMera, who pushed Haley down a flight of stairs.
+She once even accuses Kristen's friend, Detective Lani Price, of helping her to escape.
+This vendetta against her daughter's killer continued for years.